Icelandic króna: Iceland and the euro

 Theoretically, the adoption of the euro could have several advantages.
 Adopting what is perceived by some as a historically stronger currency might help Iceland to "avoid the turbulence surrounding speculations in international financial markets".
 In addition, Icelandic economists listed several arguments in favour of the euro before the crisis.
 "In terms of growth potentials and welfare, the euro could be expected to bring lower long-term interest rates [...].
-This would of course increase capital investment and labour productivity.
+This would, of course, increase capital investment and labour productivity.
 The euro might lower consumer prices by facilitating a comparison with other euro countries."

 Because of the volatility between the euro and the krona, former Foreign Minister Valgerður Sverrisdóttir considered the idea that Iceland might dollarize itself into the Eurozone without joining the European Union.

 Opinion regarding the euro is mixed among Icelanders.
-An opinion poll about Iceland joining the European Union released on 11 September 2007 showed that 53% of respondents were in favour of adopting the euro, 37% opposed and 10% undecided.
+An opinion poll about Iceland joining the European Union released on 11 September 2007 showed that 53% of respondents were in favour of adopting the euro, 37% opposed, and 10% undecided.
 Another poll produced for the Icelandic newspaper Fréttablaðið and released on 30 September 2007 showed 56% opposed to euro adoption and 44% in favour.
-In January 2008, a poll by the Icelandic Chamber of Commerce put support for Iceland to abandon the krona for another currency at 63%.
-A number of companies in Iceland, such as Össur, have started to pay their employees in euros or US dollars, mainly due to the high inflation and high volatility.
+In January 2008, a poll by the Icelandic Chamber of Commerce put support for Iceland abandoning the krona for another currency at 63%.
+Several companies in Iceland, such as Össur, have started to pay their employees in euros or US dollars, mainly due to the high inflation and high volatility.

 The 2008 financial crisis prompted further calls for Iceland to join the Eurozone.
-In January 2009, one senior Icelandic official stated that due to the crisis "the krona is dead.
+In January 2009, one senior Icelandic official stated that due to the crisis, "the krona is dead.
 We need a new currency.
 The only serious option is the euro."
-In March 2009, a report by Iceland's Minister for Foreign Affairs, Össur Skarphédinsson, considered three options: retaining the krona, adopting the euro without joining the EU and adopting the euro through EU membership.
+In March 2009, a report by Iceland's Minister for Foreign Affairs, Össur Skarphédinsson, considered three options: retaining the krona, adopting the euro without joining the EU, and adopting the euro through EU membership.
 The report recommended the third option.

 An economic study of the impact of the adoption of the euro by Iceland found that the Icelandic krona acts both as a barrier and buffer to international trade, and that by joining the EU and adopting the euro, Icelandic international trade might be 60% higher.

 In July 2009, the Alþingi (parliament) narrowly voted to apply for EU membership, but that application has been frozen since 2013 (see accession of Iceland to the European Union).

-In March 2015, Icelandic authorities announced by letter to the Presidency of the Council of the European Union that Iceland should not be seen as candidate state, and that there were no specific plans to continue any membership process.
+In March 2015, Icelandic authorities announced by letter to the Presidency of the Council of the European Union that Iceland should not be seen as a candidate state, and that there were no specific plans to continue any membership process.
 Leaders of the ruling government parties have also stated that the krona will remain as Iceland's currency for at least the foreseeable future.